Organic Times is 100% Certified Organic

 NASAA has a set of rules and regulations called ‘Organic Standards’ that we must follow.
 This handbook outlines operating under certification and includes labelling requirements, list of prohibited products, etc.

 Mono-cropping is the practice of planting large plots of land, year after year, with the same crop.
 This practice leaves the soil lacking in natural minerals and nutrients, as there is no natural diversity of plant life.
-To make up for this, chemical fertilisers are used.
-Ironically, crops are also more susceptible to pests, making farmers more reliant on pesticides.
-These chemicals are ingested by you, the farmers who mange the crops, and the hazardous environmental effects they’re instrumental in.
+To counteract soil issues, farmers use chemical fertilisers.
+Crops also make plants more susceptible to pests, therefore farmers become reliant on synthetic pesticides.
+These synthetic chemicals are ingested by the farmers who mange the crops and eventually by you, too.
+They also leach into the natural environment creating havoc on natural eco-systems.

-In fact, cacao trees grown in open crops are known to be one of the most highly sprayed crops, as they’re very susceptible to pests.
-However, organic cacao trees are grown using no chemicals, within their natural ecosystem.
-Organic farming begins with the nourishing of the soil which then leads to the nourishment of the plant and ultimately the flavour and goodness of the food.
+Conventionally, cacao trees are grown in open mono-crops and known to be one of the most highly sprayed crops, as they’re very susceptible to pests.
+However, organic cacao trees are not grown in open crops but within their natural ecosystem using no chemicals.
+Organic farming begins with nourishing the soil which leads to the nourishment of the plant and ultimately the flavour and goodness of the nourished food.
 Natural growing conditions promotes biodiversity and decreases the incidence of disease.

 Food choices you make now will impact on future generations’ health.
 View our range of organic chocolates, cookies, pantry ingredients and more here.